TechnikEmpire/NsfwSqueezenet/README.md

 Took an average of 12.0554347826087 msec per image to classify.
 ```

+Note that the average execution time above includes JPEG decoding time, as well as network input preprocessing time.
+This is not a measurement of just the forward pass execution time.
+Those benchmarks (forward pass only) are well [established](https://github.com/opencv/opencv/wiki/DNN-Efficiency).

 This model is sufficient enough for real time video classification on a single core at ~3.5x playback speed (cinema framerate).

 ## Todo